peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-A decimal number with the same value as "dbl".
+an arbitrary-precision decimal number with the same value as "dbl".

 <a id="FromEFloat_PeterO_Numbers_EFloat"></a>
 ### FromEFloat